 - Chief Executive Officer (CEO), who is also the Member-Secretary

 Further, UIDAI has its headquarters in New Delhi and a total of eight Regional Offices in India.
-UIDAI also has two data centres, in Karnataka and Haryana.
+UIDAI also has two data centers in Karnataka and Haryana.

-At the Headquarter of UIDAI located in New Delhi, the CEO is assisted by seven Deputy Director General and Joint Secretary level Officers of the Government of India.
+At the Headquarter of UIDAI located in New Delhi, the CEO is assisted by seven Deputy Director General and Joint Secretary-level Officers of India’s Government.